Guidance

 Reason code Effective from Relevant rule of a description Person of a description (maximum penalty)

-(a) present the goods intact and the required information at the customs office of destination within the prescribed time-limit and in compliance with the measures taken by Customs to ensure their identification;
+Requirement to present the goods intact and with the required information at the HMRC customs office of destination in the UK within the applicable time-limit and in compliance with the measures taken by HMRC and other customs authorities to ensure their identification.

 To comply with a condition of authorisation (including the conditions for use of simplifications and operating and control methods) of an immediately enforceable binding decision of Customs to authorise simplifications of Community transit.